sh-yamaga/design-patterns-go/docs/CoR/README.md

 - **HttpResponseSupport**: The base class (struct) that defines the interface and behavior for setting the next handler and resolving the request (in this case, an HTTP response).

 - **Concrete implementations of `HttpResponseSupport`**: Each type is responsible for a specific range of HTTP status codes.
 If the request falls in that range, it processes it; otherwise, it delegates to the next handler in the chain.
-  - InformationalResponseSupport
+  - InformationalResponseSupport(100 - 199)
-  - SuccessfulResponseSupport
+  - SuccessfulResponseSupport(200 - 299)
-  - RedirectionResponseSupport
+  - RedirectionResponseSupport(300 - 399)
-  - ClientErrorResponseSupport
+  - ClientErrorResponseSupport(400 - 499)
-  - ServerErrorResponseSupport
+  - ServerErrorResponseSupport(500 - 599)

 - **Client Code**: Creates a series of HttpResponse objects with various status codes, assembles the concrete handlers into a chain, and calls the Resolve method on the first handler.
 Each handler will either process the response or pass it on until the correct handler is found.